-cd ALMAOT-Cycle7/setup > ./Setup-Linux.sh > cd ..
+- > ./Setup-Linux.sh - > cd ..

 The setup is very similar for Windows except that the file that must be run will be named Setup-Windows, or Setup-Windows.cmd.
+It may also be possible to download tarball versions which include a JRE - the installation steps will be identical, but the file name of the download will be different.